Non-recurring CME activities include conferences, workshops, seminars, panel discussions, simulations and more.

 Complete this form if a speaker reports having received financial support from any commercial source within the past 12 months.

-ACCME’s policies regarding disclosure in the Standards for Commercial Support:
+Please review the ACCME’s policies regarding disclosure in the:

 Prepare notices, calendar postings or announcements (e.g., brochures, posters, ads, websites) that include:

-Send the CME Office all announcements for approval prior to printing and/or distributing electronically.
+Send the CME Office all announcements for approval prior to publishing or public distribution.
 Your publicity materials must include the information listed above to satisfy ACCME requirements.
 See the sample announcement to the right for an example.

 When you post announcements to the school calendar, provide full details, including registration and contact information.
 Participants will need to register with you, not the CME office, to obtain credit.